 The mission of the Agricultural Technology

-Adoption Initiative (ATAI) is to develop and
+Adoption Initiative (ATAI) is to rigorously test

-and Sub-Saharan Africa.
+in South Asia and Sub-Saharan Africa.

 ATAI is a collaboration between MIT’s Abdul Latif Jameel Poverty Action Lab (J-PAL) and UC Berkeley’s Center for Effective Global Action (CEGA), launched in 2009 with support from the Bill & Melinda Gates Foundation, UK aid from the UK government, and an anonymous donor.

 ATAI’s network of researchers and staff generate and disseminate rigorous evidence.
 We fund randomized evaluations and share results to illuminate what helps and what hinders farmers to adopt technologies and access markets, in a manner that increases their profitability and improves their welfare.

 ATAI has funded 51 unique research studies engaging thousands of smallholder farmers throughout South Asia and Africa.

 ATAI researchers and staff host trainings, facilitate matchmaking, and disseminate research findings among practitioners and policymakers.
 We also work to help implementers scale cost-effective strategies and support evidence-based program design in agriculture.

 Explore our Findings & Outreach: